mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 We expect the plugin to run within a sandboxed environment with access control and resource management defined by the host application running the plugin (the PQUIC implementation in our case), and traps mechanism.
-That is, plugins SHOULD be given whitelist permission type to system resources such as a file descriptor or a directory.
-The PQUIC implementation MAY define access policies to all protocol operations.
+That is, plugins SHOULD be given whitelist access to system resources such as a file descriptor or a directory.
+The PQUIC implementation MAY define access policies for all protocol operations.
 In opposition to the mobile ecosystem, protocol operations SHOULD NOT ask for permissions but are given permission ahead of their existence as part of all the protocol operations defined within a long-lived PQUIC